dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 or they cannot become part of the delegate type in a meaningful way.

 Type constructors and `ref` are redundant with the `in` storage class, except `shared`.
-Because the implicitly generated delegate is always thread-local, i.e. never a `shared` object, `shared` cannot be meaningfully applied to the delegate.
+Because the implicitly generated delegate is always thread-local, i.e., never a `shared` object, `shared` cannot be meaningfully applied to the delegate.
 Also, there is no way to supply a `shared` delegate without circumventing the type system because the delegate is always created implicitly.